-Drops of rain fell upon a faded grey sedan, labeled Charlie’s Cab Company, which sat in an otherwise bare parking.
+Drops of rain fell upon a faded grey sedan, labeled Charlie’s Cab Company, which sat in an otherwise bare parking lot.
 Next to the car, Charlie stood.
 He allowed the rain to fall upon him until tiny creeks flowed between the wrinkles around his eyes and trickled down his cheeks.
 He squinted at the sky.
-An endless sea of grey clouds told him that driving today would be dreadful, but he had to do it.
+An endless sea of grey raining clouds told him that driving today would be dreadful, but he had to do it.

 Last night’s final fare occurred because of a choice Charlie made.
 This choice proved to be dangerous, but not because of his passengers, a young couple recently married.

 When the young husband gave out directions, Charlie cringed.
 He knew the route through the mountains would be treacherous.
 For a moment, he thought to leave the young couple at the restaurant on Main Street.
 In his brief moment of hesitation, he recalled memories long stashed away of scary tales of married couples on dark winding roads.
 But he shook his head, smiled, and told them to get in.
 They were clearly in love and Charlie, though distant was his memory of young love, could still relate.

 He drove through the fog as Phil, the name he overheard the wife call her husband, gave out directions over the drunken giggles and slurred speech of his wife.
 Her name, he would later discover, was Alice.
 As Charlie drove, Phil and Alice sat in the back seat and spoke in whispers occasionally broken by a joke, or some circumstantial story only understood by those riding the buzz of a late night party.
 Charlie was glad that Phil was sober enough to guide him around one dark, foggy bend in the back road, then another.